codingUnited/ClubCodeChallenges/Block 1/Challenge 5/README.md

 ### Functional

 - Maintain feature parity with the legacy behavior (as discovered by tests you write and by exploring the app).
-- For CLI apps: expose the same core commands/flags; for web ports: preserve equivalent routes/inputs.
+- For CLI apps: expose the same core commands/flags.
 - Correct the observable wrong behaviors (logic errors, edge cases).

 ### Non-Functional